stevenloe/old-theater/website/content/supports/other.md

 ticketURL: https://example.com
 ---

-## Other Ways to Support the Old Theater
+# Other Ways to Support Us

 ### 1. Shop Locally!
 Support the wonderful business in our area that are here for you.
 When you do this, you're helping to keep Oriental and Pamlico county a vibrant, great place to live.
 You're also supporting local families - many of whom support the Old Theater's programs via sponsorship, membership, co-hosted events and more.